 Scholarships and Fellowships

 The Graduate School awards various scholarships and fellowships to students every year.
 Currently we offer merit, full-time and part-time scholarships along with dissertation fellowships and summer fellowships for teaching assistants.
 Applications for these various scholarships and fellowships can be found on the forms page of our website.
-The UNH Fellowships Office provides a list of commonly applied for and awarded fellowships.
+The UNH Fellowships Office provides a list of available scholarships, fellowships, and other funding opportunities.